ltgcgo/docs/src/octavia/components.md

 If you are not able to use Dirigere for various reasons, we have the following recommendations to hook up with Octavia Splash instead.

 - [Falcosoft MIDI Player](https://falcosoft.hu/softwares.html#midiplayer) is recommended for single-port playback.
-- MIDITrail is recommended for multi-port playback, however the official websites (OSDN) are offline.
+- MIDITrail is recommended for multi-port playback, however the official website on OSDN is offline.
+Supports standard multi-port assignments.
+- XGworks is recommended for multi-port playback, however it has been discontinued for decades.
+Supports XGworks-native multi-port assignments.
 - vanBasco's MIDI Player, however the official websites are offline.

 TMIDI Player is **not** recommended due to time synchronisation problems.